bcking284/dev_homelab/README.md

 # Work Notes:
 The environment currently includes Cisco routers, switches, and ASA firewalls managed through Ansible playbooks and version-controlled through GitHub.

+# 08/11 – 08/13/26
+- Deployed
+  - Custom CI image (ci/Dockerfile) - python:3.12-slim base with ansible-core 2.17, ansible-pylibssh, yamllint, ansible-lint, and the cisco.ios / cisco.asa / ansible.netcommon collections baked in.
+Built and pushed to GitLab's container registry
+  - .env on AUTO_box - NET_USERNAME / NET_PASSWORD / NET_ENABLE, gitignored, loaded via source .env
+  - pyATS 24.9 installed on AUTO_box (user install)
+  - reach-devices job passing - the runner now authenticates to R1–R5, inet_rtr, and mgmt_sw and pulls facts.
+First job to touch the network

+- Fixed
+  - Container SSH failure - root cause was Ansible defaulting to Paramiko, which ignores ~/.ssh/config entirely.
+  - Fixed with ansible_network_cli_ssh_type: libssh plus ansible_ssh_common_args in group_vars/all.yml.
+Config lives in the repo, so it applies identically on AUTO_box and in CI
+  - AUTO_box breaking mid-session - group_vars/all.yml had been switched to lookup('env', ...) but .env was never created, so ansible_password resolved empty and Ansible fell through to publickey auth.
+Creating and sourcing .env resolved it
+  - pyATS CLI wouldn't start - pkg_resources version conflict, pysmi-lextudio requiring requests>=2.26.0 against the system's 2.22.0.
+Fixed by upgrading requests and paramiko with pip3 install --user
+  - ospf_config.j2 rewritten - switched from network statements to per-interface ip ospf <pid> area <n>, which eliminates the wildcard-mask bug entirely.
+Added a loop over ospf_areas so area X stub no-summary finally renders from the data model instead of being typed by hand.
+Corrected the structural bug where interface commands were nested inside the router ospf block
+  - Lint cleared locally

+- Learned / decided
+  - IOSv 16.09.07 only supports diffie-hellman-group14-sha1 - no SHA-256 KEX available.
+Confirmed with ? at the CLI.
+Raising the devices wasn't an option, so the fix had to be client-side
+  - Ubuntu 20.04 + Python 3.8 is a dead end for modern tooling - pyATS resolved to 24.9 (two years stale) because that's the newest release supporting 3.8, and even then it collided with apt-installed packages.
+Strong argument for containerizing the toolchain rather than fighting the host
+  - --check --diff makes no changes - connects, computes the delta, writes nothing.
+Reliable for ios_config; unreliable across multi-task plays where later tasks depend on earlier ones having run
+  - Line-by-line config replay can only add, never remove - which is why rollback_configs.yml never worked. configure replace is the correct mechanism; IOS computes both additions and removals itself
+  - configure replace ... revert trigger timer N is a dead-man switch - auto-reverts unless you issue configure confirm.
+The right pattern for any change that could cut your own management path
+  - Distro packages for fast-moving DevOps tools are years stale (gitlab-runner 11.2.0 from focal was the earlier example; pyATS 24.9 is this one)

+- Next up
+  - Verify the pipeline is actually using the registered image (jobs should drop to seconds with no pip install lines)
+  - Test the rewritten ospf_config.j2 render - watch for prod_ospf_process_id and the ospf_areas nesting scope
+  - --check --diff prevalidation stage - first look at drift between YAML and devices
+  - Replace rollback_configs.yml with the configure replace checkpoint/rollback pair, and test it deliberately on R5
+  - deploy stage with when: manual
+  - pyATS testbed file + parse against R1 by hand, then snapshot/diff post-validation
+  - rollback wired to when: on_failure
+  - Still deferred: device credential rotation with algorithm-type scrypt, and moving creds out of the six RESTCONF Python scripts

 # 08/08-08/10 (Getting Serious)
 - OSPF troubleshooting (lab)
   - Brushing up on my OSPF